AyaseErii/Hardware_for_modern_day_computing/README.md

 ## How to use
 Go to the corresponding ipynb, click on the open in the collab, run the code in collab.

-Note: you need `Adjacency_Matrix.xlsx` file as inputfor Q8B.
+Note: you need `Adjacency_Matrix.xlsx` file as input for Q8B.

 ## Author
 Jun (Jerry) Yin